Houston Hobby Airport (HOU) Guide

 Welcome to Houston HOU Airport, where you'll find a friendly atmosphere and convenient location just minutes from downtown Houston.
 Whether you're traveling for business or pleasure, our helpful guide has everything you need to know to make your trip as smooth and stress-free as possible.

 Looking for flight status and tracking information, airline departure terminals and gate locations, parking options, terminal maps, or food and shopping directories?
 Our extensive guide has got you covered.
 We're here to help you get from your door to your gate with ease, so you can focus on enjoying your journey.
+For more comprehensive information about other major commercial airports, check out iFly's Airport Guide.

 When to Arrive